 Nate’s Grade: C

-Posted on October 14, 2005, in 2005 Movies and tagged alec baldwin, cameron crowe, drama, judy greer, kirsten dunst, orlando bloom, pretentious, road trip, romance, susan sarandon.
+Posted on October 14, 2005, in 2005 Movies and tagged alec baldwin, cameron crowe, drama, judy greer, kirsten dunst, orlando bloom, road trip, romance, susan sarandon.
 Bookmark the permalink.
 Leave a comment.